city41/plunder/README.md

 * `grunt spec` -- runs the tests
 * `grunt build:sandbox` -- builds the sandbox
 * `grunt server:sandbox` -- starts a server on `localhost:9000` with the sandbox served from there, then opens a browser to it

-You can also see our [waffle board](http://waffle.io/city41/plunder) to get an idea of what needs to be worked on

 ## Plunder's Website
 The [website](http://plunderjs.com) for Plunder now has its own repo, as it's gotten pretty involved.
 Check it out at http://github.com/city41/plunderSite